ltram16/hw-1/README.md

 ## Horiseon

-This website is designed to optimize accesiblity.
+This website is designed to optimize accesibility.

 https://ltram16.github.io/hw-1/Develop/